louistaii/kaypoh-aunty/README.md

 The model was trained on a large dataset of Google local reviews from the **UC San Diego McAuley Lab**, available [here](https://mcauleylab.ucsd.edu/public_datasets/gdrive/googlelocal/).

+### Textual Feature Engineering

+To give the model more context, structured data was engineered into the text itself.
+Features like the review's `rating` and whether it included pictures (`has_pics`) were converted into a string and appended to the original review text, separated by a special `[SEP]` token.

+**Example of Enriched Text Input:**
+`"Very good place nice things...
+[SEP] rating:5.0 has_pics:0"`

+This technique allows the **DistilBERT** model to learn the meaning and importance of these features in relation to the review text.

 ### The Challenge: Severe Class Imbalance

-After analyzing over 1 million reviews, the initial distribution of labeled data was extremely imbalanced:
+After analyzing over 4 thousand of reviews, the initial distribution of labeled data was extremely imbalanced:

 *   **Useful:** 3,910 samples
 *   **Spam:** 87 samples